Azure/monaco-kusto/README.md

 ## Changelog

+### 2.1.13

+-   Fix error "Database has no tables".

 ### 2.1.12

 -   Allow formatting commands in cursor location.

 ### 2.1.11

 -   Upgrade to latest bridge.net which fixes an exception from indexOf.

 ### 2.1.10